Latanoprost, timolol maleate.

 Latanoprost may gradually change eyelashes and vellus hair in the treated eye; these changes include increased length, thickness, pigmentation, and number of lashes or hairs, and misdirected growth of eyelashes.
 Eyelash changes are reversible upon discontinuation of treatment.

-Glaucoma: There is no documented experience with latanoprost in inflammatory, neovascular or chronic angle closure glaucoma, in open angle glaucoma of pseudophakic patients and in pigmentary glaucoma.
+Glaucoma: There is no documented experience with latanoprost-timolol in inflammatory, neovascular, chronic angle closure or congenital glaucoma, in open angle glaucoma of pseudophakic patients and in pigmentary glaucoma.
 Latanoprost has no or little effect on the pupil but there is no documented experience in acute attacks of closed angle glaucoma.
-Therefore it is recommended that Xalacom should be used with caution in these conditions until more experience is obtained.
+It is recommended, therefore, that latanoprost-timolol should be used with caution in these conditions until more experience is obtained.

 Herpetic keratitis: Latanoprost should be used with caution in patients with a history of herpetic keratitis, and should be avoided in cases of active herpes simplex keratitis and in patients with a history of recurrent herpetic keratitis specifically associated with prostaglandin analogues.

-Effects on Ability to Drive and Use Machines: Xalacom has minor influence on the ability to drive and use machines.
-In common with other eye preparations, instillation of eye drops may cause transient blurring of vision.
+Effects on Ability to Drive and Use Machines: Instillation of eye drops may cause transient blurring of vision.
 Until this has resolved, patients should not drive or use machines.

-Pregnancy: Latanoprost: There are no adequate data from the use of latanoprost in pregnant women.
+Pregnancy: Latanoprost: There are no adequate and well-controlled studies in pregnant women.
 Studies in animals have shown reproductive toxicity (see Pharmacology: Toxicology: Preclinical Safety Data under Actions).
 The potential risk for humans is unknown.

 Click on icon to see table/diagram/image